LilianMS/MiniShell/README.md

 ### 4. Abstract Syntax Tree (AST)
 - Tokens are organized into a **binary tree**, where:
-  - Each node represents a command, operator, or redirection
+  - Each node represents a command or an operator (pipe or redirect) and bifurcates into other two (when possible)
+  - If there is a pipe, it will always be the first node, followed by any other operators
+  - Commands will always be on the left side branch of operators
   - Execution begins recursively from the leftmost node

 ### 5. Execution